3neti/ayuda-docs/docs/governance.md

 - Policy changes
 - Best practice emergence

-This adaptive governance ensures SADP remains effective, accountable, and responsive to all stakeholders.
+This adaptive governance ensures UDDF remains effective, accountable, and responsive to all stakeholders.